zendframework/zend-expressive-authorization-rbac/docs/book/v1/dynamic-assertion.md

 # Dynamic assertion

-In some cases, you need to authorize a `role` based on a specific HTTP request.
+In some cases you will need to authorize a role based on a specific HTTP request.
-For instance, imagine that you have an `editor` rule that can add/update/delete a page in a Content Management System (CMS).
-We want prevent an `editor` to be able to modify a page that has not been created by him/her.
+For instance, imagine that you have an "editor" role that can add/update/delete a page in a Content Management System (CMS).
+We want to prevent an "editor" from modifying pages they have not created.

-These types of authorization are called [dynamic assertions](https://docs.zendframework.com/zend-permissions-rbac/examples/#dynamic-assertions) and are implemented by `Zend\Permissions\Rbac\AssertionInterface` of [zend-permissions-rbac](https://github.com/zendframework/zend-permissions-rbac).
+These types of authorization are called [dynamic assertions](https://docs.zendframework.com/zend-permissions-rbac/examples/#dynamic-assertions) and are implemented via the `Zend\Permissions\Rbac\AssertionInterface` of [zend-permissions-rbac](https://github.com/zendframework/zend-permissions-rbac).

-In order to use it, we need to implement a `ZendRbacAssertionInterface` interface, that extends the `Zend\Permissions\Rbac\AssertionInterface`:
+In order to use it, thie package provides `ZendRbacAssertionInterface`, which extends `Zend\Permissions\Rbac\AssertionInterface`:

 ```php
 namespace Zend\Expressive\Authorization\Rbac;